stutijindal11/Car-Parking-Sensor/README.md

                                       P3.5=0;

-2. `WAIT` until the sensor transmits the eight 40KHz pulses and signal reflection.
-Initially the `ECHO` pin is low.
+2. Wait until the sensor transmits the eight 40KHz pulses and signal reflection.
+Initially the `Echo` pin is low.
 When the transmitter completes a pulse and the pin goes high, the TIMER starts counting.
 When input at `P3.2` goes low, timer holds count.
-Logic used to implement 'WAIT' is:
+Logic used to implement this is:

                                       while(P3.2==0);

                                       while(P3.2==1);

-Sometimes, due to errors in the sensor functioning, the 8051 microcontroller may go into an "INFINITE LOOP".
+Sometimes, due to errors in the sensor functioning, the 8051 microcontroller may go into an infinite loop.
 To solve that issue we generate a delay of 40 milliseconds after triggering the ultrasonic sensor.

-3. `TIMER value = time taken by the signal to (go forward + come back)` It measures the signal traces the whole distance twice.
+3. `TIMER value = time taken by the signal to (go forward + come back)`

+It measures the signal traces the whole distance twice.
 So, the time taken by the signal to travel the distance is:

                                 `Time taken= TIMER0 value/2`